praekeltfoundation/vumi/docs/intro/tutorial01.rst

     $ virtualenv --no-site-packages ve

 This will create a ``ve`` directory where any libraries you install will go, thus isolating your environment.
-Once the virtual environment has been created activate it by running ``. ve/bin/activate``.
+Once the virtual environment has been created activate it by running ``source ve/bin/activate``.

 .. note::